microsoft/typechat.net/examples/CoffeeShop2/Readme.md

 - Each request could use a different translator and associated vocabulary (with associated schema generated on the fly).
 -- e.g. Premium Coffee Shop users could be offered more complex Syrups or Toppings.
 Vegan users would only see non-dairy milks.
 Etc.

+## Target models
+Works with gpt-35-turbo and gpt-4.

 # Usage

 Example prompts can be found in [`input.txt`](input.txt).